FindingY/MCThesis/index.md

 # Maryville College Thesis Template

 This template is a modification of the University of Tennessee dissertation class file and has been adapted for use in Senior Study projects within the Division of Mathematics and Computer Science at Maryville College.
-It retains the core structural elements of the original dissertation format while being tailored to meet the specific guidelines and expectations for undergraduate research in the division.
+It is a streamlined version of the format tailored to meet the specific needs for undergraduate research in the division.

 ## Steps to Get Started